jaseknighter/flora/README.md

 A community garden is under development to share rulesets written by members of the [lines](https://llllllll.co/) community.

 Steps to locally enable and work in the community garden:
-- Open the file `lib/gardens/garden_community.lua` in [Maiden](https://monome.org/docs/norns/maiden/).
+- Open the `lib/gardens/garden_community.lua` file  in [Maiden](https://monome.org/docs/norns/maiden/).
 - Add a new ruleset to the file.
 - Set the `number_of_instructions` variable equal to the number of instructions in the `lib/gardens/garden_community.lua` file.
-- Set the `default_to_community_garden` variable to `true` in the `lib/gardens/gardens_community.lua` file (the makes the community garden rulesets load by default locally).
+- Set the `default_to_community_garden` variable to `true` in the `lib/gardens/gardens_community.lua` file.
 - Reload the Flora program in Maiden.
 - Test the ruleset.

-To share your ruleset(s) with the community, submit a [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for the `lib/gardens/garden_community.lua` file or contact me ([@jaseknighter](https://llllllll.co/u/jaseknighter/summary)) on the lines forum for assistance.
+To share any ruleset(s) you have written, submit a [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for the `lib/gardens/garden_community.lua` file or contact me ([@jaseknighter](https://llllllll.co/u/jaseknighter/summary)) on the lines forum for assistance.

 ## Requirements
 * Norns (required)